 Selecting the “Duplicate” option allows you to quickly create a new record using the values of an existing record.
 You have 3 options when duplicating a record: location only, data values only, or both location and values.
 You still have the ability to change the information before saving the record, so this functionality allows you to rapidly collect data for similar features without a lot of unnecessary tapping and typing.
 This also helps to ensure data integrity and continuity, especially when duplicating comments and other free form text inputs.

 This is an often requested feature that we are happy to finally implement!
 Tap on this option to zoom to the record location on the map.
 This feature can come in particularly handy when you want to center the map on a known location for testing offline maps.
 Simply add a record via the web interface, sync your device, and then zoom into the record from the List View.

 On iOS devices, this will open the Apple Maps app with directions from your current location to the record location.
 On Android devices, you will be prompted to select a mapping application.
 Currently Fulcrum supports both the native Google Maps app, as well as Google Maps in the browser.

 In addition to these new record actions, you can now access the map view options when setting or updating a record’s location.
 For example, if your Map View has a streets basemap, you may want switch to aerial imagery when setting the record location.
 You can now quickly access your maps and layers from the location screen without having to return to the Map View.

 While these may seem like minor enhancements, we expect that they will greatly enhance field productivity and help to ensure data consistency.
-If you have any suggestions on how to make Fulcrum even better, feel free to leave a suggestion on our support forum.
+If you have any suggestions on how to make Fulcrum even better, feel free to send us your feature requests to firstname.lastname@example.org.
 We always love to hear the innovative ways folks are using Fulcrum, so be sure to keep in touch!